 IEC 61850 also allows the development of a new range of protection and control applications that result in significant benefits beyond the conventional hard-wired solutions in today’s typical substation.
 It supports interoperability between protective relays and control devices from different manufacturers in the substation, which is a necessity in order to achieve substation-level interlocking, protection and control functions and improve the efficiency of microprocessor-based relays applications.

-There is consensus in the industry that high-speed peer-to-peer communications between IEDs connected to the substation LAN based on exchange of generic substation event (GSE) messages can successfully replace hard-wiring for different protection and control applications, such as the protection of distribution buses, distributed recording or load-shedding in substations with varying configuration.
+There is consensus in the industry that high-speed peer-to-peer communications between IEDs connected to the substation LAN based on the exchange of generic substation event (GSE) messages can successfully replace hard-wiring for different protection and control applications, Building the Substation of the Future, such as the protection of distribution buses, distributed recording or load-shedding in substations with varying configuration.